xfarrow/blink/README.md

 Empowering Connections, Fostering Growth

 ## What is it?
-Blink is a privacy-respecting business-oriented social media platform focused on fostering connections between businesses and individuals propelling careers and sparking innovation in the professional world.
+Blink is a privacy-respecting business-oriented social media platform focused on fostering connections between businesses and individuals, propelling careers and sparking innovation in the professional world.

 ## Usage
 If you're an individual you can use one of the available instances.